digitalWestie/BitBarista/README.md

 To launch the interface press 'Try again' on the browser showing the error page.
 Once the bitbarista home-page is shown press F11 to put the browser into fullscreen mode.

 Alternatively, you can close all windows and launch the interface again by running the startup short-cut called `runbitbarista.sh`.
 You should be able to find this on the desktop.
 It should show a prompt, choose 'Execute in terminal'.
-Once you've done this open the browser and navigate to `http://localhost:5000`.
+Once you've done this it should open the browser and navigate to `http://localhost:5000`.

 ##